decentraland/hooks/README.md

 - `usePatchState`: Partial state updates for complex objects
 - `useAsyncEffect`: Async version of useEffect
 - `useAsyncMemo`: Async version of useMemo
-- `useShare`: Hook for sharing content using the Web Share API

 ## Examples